 To request a recommendation from a member’s profile page:

-- Click the More icon in the top section of the profile, to the right of the picture.
+- Look for the More icon to the right of their picture, in the top section of the profile.

 - Select Request a recommendation.

 - Fill out the Relationship and Position at the time fields of the recommendations pop-up window, and click Next.